Alaska’s Education Challenge

 - April through September

-- Committee meetings and town halls held statewide
+- Committee meetings held statewide

 - Recommendations from committees are collected intro draft report